oban-bg/oban_web/guides/introduction/installation.md

 ### Secure Dashboard Access

-After verifying that the dashboard is loading, it's recommended to restrict access to it, either with a [custom resolver's][ac] access controls or [Basic Auth][ba].
+After verifying that the dashboard is loading, it's recommended to restrict access to it.
+See the [Limiting Access](limiting_access.md) guide for complete details on implementing access controls, including role-based permissions, fine-grained action controls, and integration with your authentication system.
+For simpler protection, you can also use [Basic Auth][ba].

 ### Switch to the PG Notifier